kswoll/sexy-inject/docs/registry/minimum.md

+# Minimum Registration
-But starting with a vanilla instance, what is the simplest possible example of binding something yourself?
+Starting with a vanilla instance, what is the simplest possible example of binding something yourself?
 Consider a class `Foo`:

 ```
 public class Foo